- Records Policy

 Assessment of Portfolio

-The completed Experiential Learning Processing Form and portfolio of supporting documents will be forwarded by the Enrollment Services/Registrars Office to the appropriate divisional academic leader.
+The completed Experiential Learning Processing Form and portfolio of supporting documents will be forwarded by the Registrar's Office to the appropriate divisional academic leader.
 The academic leader will assign the portfolio to an appropriate and impartial assessor for review and credit assessment.
 Assessors have the responsibility for evaluation and assignment of academic credit for experiential learning.

 In the evaluation process, the assessor will verify the relevance of the information stated on the Experiential Learning Processing Form and the accompanying documentation as it equates to the courses requested.
 The authorization of credit must be stated in terms of equivalent courses that are offered by LCC.